muneebiq3/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms for BCS-4
-Welcome!
 Hello, BCS 4!
-This is a straightforward repository I've put together to assist you with this semester's subject.
+This is a straightforward repository I've put together to assist you with this semester's DSA subject.
 I hope it proves helpful :) Best of luck!
 - Data Structures Covered
 - Array
 - Single Linked List